 Contact: Georgina Walton, Design and Learning Centre Manager Email: email@example.com.

-The proposed decision will be discussed at the Adult Social Care Cabinet Committee meeting on 13 July 2022.
+The proposed decision was discussed at the Adult Social Care Cabinet Committee meeting on 13 July 2022 and the recommendations were endorsed.

 Financial implications: The Telecare contract currently costs the authority approximately £650,000 per year.
 The estimated cost of the nine-month contract modification will be around £385k.
 Telecare is within the budget for 2022.